n-stefan/diabloblazor/README.md

 IDE: latest Visual Studio Community 2019 Preview with the Web Compiler extension installed.

-When running locally, make sure that:
-- Web Compiler has compiled site.scss
-- LibMan has restored client-side libraries

 If you want to try out WebAssembly AOT compilation, install the following .NET SDK workload from an elevated command prompt:

 `dotnet workload install microsoft-net-sdk-blazorwebassembly-aot`